Amok Time: Plot

-The two begin combat with lirpa, a traditional Vulcan weapon.
-Kirk is challenged by Spock's strength and agility, even in his current state, as well as the thinner atmosphere of Vulcan.
-McCoy convinces T'Pau to allow him to inject Kirk with a tri-ox compound to offset the effects of the Vulcan atmosphere.
-The battle continues, with Spock eventually garroting Kirk with an ahn'woon.
-McCoy rushes to Kirk's body and declares him dead, and requests immediate transport back to the Enterprise.
+The two fight with lirpa.
+Kirk is challenged by Spock's strength and agility as well as the thinner atmosphere of Vulcan.
+T'Pau lets McCoy inject Kirk with a compound to offset the effects of the Vulcan atmosphere.
+Spock later garrots Kirk with an ahn'woon.
+McCoy declares Kirk dead and requests transport to Enterprise.

-Spock renounces his claim on T'Pring but not before demanding an explanation from her.
-She explains that she feared losing Stonn in the kal-if-fee.
-By choosing Kirk, T'Pring would be assured of having Stonn in some capacity regardless of the outcome: If Spock was the victor, he would release her from the marriage (for having made the challenge in the first place), and if Kirk had won, he would not want her either.
-Spock, now free of the pon farr, compliments T'Pring on her flawless logic and returns to the Enterprise, warning Stonn that "having is not so pleasing a thing after all as wanting."
+Spock renounces his claim on T'Pring, who explains that she feared losing Stonn in the kal-if-fee.
+By choosing Kirk, T'Pring would have Stonn either way: If Spock was the victor, he would release her from the marriage for having made the challenge, and if Kirk won, he would not want her.
+Spock compliments T'Pring on her logic and returns to the Enterprise, warning Stonn that "having is not so pleasing a thing after all as wanting".

-Aboard the ship, Spock announces his intent to resign his commission and submit himself for trial for killing Kirk, when he discovers Kirk is alive and well in sickbay.
-McCoy explains that the injection he gave Kirk was a neuroparalyzer drug that merely simulated death.
-Asked about what followed, Spock states that he lost all desire for T'Pring after he thought he had killed Kirk.
-Kirk then learns that Starfleet, at T'Pau's request, has belatedly given the Enterprise permission to travel to Vulcan.
+Aboard Enterprise, Spock announces his intent to submit himself for trial for killing Kirk, when he discovers Kirk is alive and well, prompting a rare display of joy.
+The injection McCoy gave Kirk was a neuroparalyzer.
+Asked about what followed, Spock states that he lost all desire for T'Pring after he thought he killed Kirk.
+Kirk learns that Starfleet, at T'Pau's request, has belatedly given the Enterprise permission to travel to Vulcan.